MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/hololens-thermal-adjusting.md

 > [!IMPORTANT]
 > You must use HoloLens OS version 22H1 (Spring 2022 release) to use this feature.

-The first warning message tells you that HoloLens is heating up and that outgoing video quality is being reduced.
+The first warning message tells you that HoloLens is heating up and that outgoing video quality has been reduced.

 ![Screenshot of HoloLens message showing that device is heating up.](media/hololens-thermal-warning-1.jpg "Screenshot of HoloLens message showing device is heating up")